-The best film scanners in 2024: give your cherished negatives and slides new life
+The best film scanners: give your cherished negatives and slides new life

 The best film scanners can take your film into the digital realm.
-Whether you've got an attic full of old negatives, or you're taking new photos with one of the best film cameras, a film scanner will quickly become the easiest way for sharing your shots online.
+Whether you've got an attic full of old negatives, or like me you're taking new photos with one of the best film cameras – a film scanner will quickly become the easiest way to share your shots online.

-So what is the best scanner right now?
-We think it's the OpticFilm 8100 SE from film scanning expert Plustek: it extracts phenomenal levels of detail from your film, is backed up by excellent included scanning software, and is sensibly priced.
-We love it.
-If you're after something that'll scan multiple film frames automatically, though, and has the versatility to scan photo prints and documents, Epson's Perfection V600 Photo flatbed scanner is a great choice.
+So as a film-scanning perfectionist, what do I think is the best scanner right now?
+For 35mm, I think it's the OpticFilm 8200i SE from the film scanning pros at Plustek; it extracts phenomenal levels of detail from your film, is backed up by excellent scanning software, and is sensibly priced.
+If you're after something that'll scan larger film or in large batches, then Epson's Perfection V850 Pro Photo flatbed scanner is a great, if very expensive, choice.

 Gareth Bevan headshot